 Determine the Appropriate Authority: Next, you'll need to determine the appropriate authority to issue the apostille.
 In the United States, this is typically the Secretary of State in the state where the document was issued.

 Request an Apostille: Once you have a certified copy of your document, you can request an apostille from the appropriate authority.
 This can typically be done in person, through the mail, or online, depending on the state.

 Provide Required Documentation: When requesting an apostille, you'll need to provide a number of documents, including a certified copy of your document, proof of identity, and payment for the apostille fee.

 Wait for Processing: Once you have submitted your request and all required documentation, you'll need to wait for processing.
 This typically takes several weeks.

 Receive Your Apostille: Once your request has been processed, you'll receive your apostille.
 You can then use this certificate to prove the authenticity of your document in Malta as part of your permanent residency application.

 It's important to note that the process of obtaining an apostille can vary depending on the state in which the document was issued.
 Some states have expedited processing options, while others may require additional documentation.
 Additionally, the Malta Permanent Residence Program may have specific requirements for apostilles, so it's a good idea to consult with the program directly for more information.

 There is no margin for error with the Authentication or Apostille process.
 If mistakes are made, both your time and money will be wasted and you'll have to start all over again.
-If you want to look into outsourcing this part of preparing to studying abroad to someone with experience, please email me at firstname.lastname@example.org or call 848-467-7740 to request my services or learn more.
+If you want to look into outsourcing this part to someone with experience, please email me at email@example.com or call 848-467-7740 to request my services or learn more.